top of page

 Steering Committee Member

-Dr. Irène P. Mathieu is a writer and associate professor of pediatrics at the University of Virginia, where she serves as affiliate faculty in UVA’s Center for Health Humanities & Ethics and leads the Wellness and Youth Social Action Lab.
+Dr. Irène P. Mathieu is a writer and assistant professor of pediatrics at the University of Virginia, where she serves as affiliate faculty in UVA’s Center for Biomedical Ethics and Humanities.
 Mathieu earned a BA in international relations from the College of William & Mary before completing a Fulbright fellowship in the Dominican Republic.
-She earned her MD from Vanderbilt University and completed a residency in general pediatrics at the Children’s Hospital of Philadelphia and a master's degree in public health from Johns Hopkins University.
-Mathieu is also the author of four poetry collections.
+She earned her MD from Vanderbilt University and completed a residency in general pediatrics at the Children’s Hospital of Philadelphia, where she was selected as a Global Health Track resident.
+Mathieu is also the author of three poetry collections and serves as an associate editor for the humanities section of the Journal of General Internal Medicine.
 Often called an “eco-poet,” she has developed curricula using poetry to teach undergraduates, medical students, and pediatric residents about social determinants of health.
-She is particularly interested in climate justice advocacy, community-engaged research, and pediatric health equity.
+She is particularly interested in climate justice advocacy, community-engaged research, and global health equity.

 Vivienne Pierce McDaniel, DNP, MSN, RN